wp-plugins/wp-e-commerce-weightregion-shipping/readme.txt

 * I installed it, but nothing is showing up in my shipping settings?
 Support for the right hooks is only available in 3.7.6 beta 3 or newer of WP E-Commerce.
 If you need to use this on an earlier version you'll need to apply a small change to core WP E-Commerce.
 The line to add is [documented here](http://plugins.trac.wordpress.org/changeset/198151/wp-e-commerce/trunk/wp-shopping-cart.php)

+* What is the difference between the various charging methods?
+The plugin offers three different ways of mapping a customers order onto your weight bands.

+1. Single quote for total cart weight
+The weight of the entire cart is calculated, and this weight is used to check against the configured weight bands for the customer's selected destination
+2. Sum of quotes for individual items
+Assumes that each item will be shipped individually.
+For each item in the cart, the weight is calculated for that product, and used to check against your configured weight bands.
+This shipping cost is multiplied by the quantity of that item that the user is buying.
+All of the prices are summed up to give the final customer cost.
+3. Sum of quotes for consolidated items
+Assumes that each item will be shipped in bundles.
+For each item in the cart, the consolidated weight is calculated for that product (According to the quantity being purchased), and that consolidated weight is used to check against your configured weight bands.
+All of the prices are summed up to give the final customer cost.

 == Screenshots ==

 1. Picking a region to configure
 2. Setting weight bands per region

 == Changelog ==

+= 4.0 =
+Calculate based on either the total cart weight, or individual product weights

 = 3.0 =
 Online tool to allow you to edit regions through the WordPress admin area.
 Courtest of Instinct and Sam @ Hotchkiss Consulting (http://hotchkissconsulting.net/)